Skip to main content

 Sanctioned Service Jurisdictions

-For Sanctioned Services, you can create Data Jurisdictions to limit access to users by Service or by Service instance.
+For Sanctioned Services, you can create Data Jurisdictions to limit access to users by Service or Service instance or AD attributes.
 For example, you could create a Data Jurisdiction for users who are allowed to access AWS accounts or only a particular AWS instance.

 For example, let's say a Skyhigh CASB tenant has 20 AWS accounts distributed across four account owners.
 When an account owner logs in, he or she would see data only for the accounts he or she has access to in Skyhigh CASB on the Policy Incidents page, User Activities, Resources, etc.